 DCA is as simple as it can get: At the end of every month you invest a fixed amount of money into a broad index ETF.
 Over time you will profit from the general bullish trend in stock markets.
 At least that’s the promise made by many banks to get customers to invest.

 As you only buy, this approach is also quite interesting when it comes to taxes.
-As long as you do not sell, there usually is a way to get around any form of taxation of the net capital growth of your account.
+As long as you do not sell there usually is no taxation of the net capital growth of your account.

 The chart below shows the merits of this strategy.
 Starting in 2000 and investing 1000$ each month into the S&P500, your portfolio has grown to more than 420.000$.

 As can be seen on the chart above, investing a 1000$ per month since the year 2000 sums up to 229.000$ invested (red line).
 An additional 200.000$ was won due to the bullish market and the dollar cost averaging effect (blue line).
 1100$ have been paid to your broker, assuming 0.5% brokerage fees per entry.
 In the end you made more than a 100% profit (green line).

 DCA – a lucky strategy over the last 20 years

 Comparing the dollar cost averaging strategy returns on the first chart to the S&P500 index itself, you see that this nice return of the strategy is mostly due to a big portion of luck.

 From 2000 up to 2011 the strategy made nearly no extra money as the S&P moved sideways.
 It basically was just a savings account, maybe you collected some dividends…

 But lucky you, after 2011, when you already had 50% of the money invested, that nice 10-year money printing bull run started.
 This period of time brought the main positive returns of the strategy.
 It combined a bullish market with a high percentage of capital invested.